 The Promise is a new play exploring the moral complexities of the personal choice of assisted dying.
-It is currently being developed by a group of our older artists, who have come together to form the group SilverSage.
+It has been created by SilverSage, a group of our older artists brought together by their previous work with us, and is produced by Spare Tyre.

 This play, based on real events in Camden in the 1980s, is an important contribution to a debate that needs to be had.